IBM-Quantum-Technical-Enablement/quantum-enablement/README.md

 ## Deprecation Policy

-This package is meant to evolve rapidly and, as such, does not follow [Qiskit's deprecation policy](https://github.com/Qiskit/qiskit/blob/main/DEPRECATION.md).
+- This software library is meant to evolve rapidly and, as such, follows its own [deprecation policy](DEPRECATION.md) different from Qiskit's.

-We may occasionally make breaking changes in order to improve the user experience.
-When possible, we will keep old interfaces and mark them as deprecated, as long as they can co-exist with the new ones.
-Each substantial improvement, breaking change, or deprecation will be documented in [`CHANGELOG.md`](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/CHANGELOG.md).
+- Each substantial improvement, breaking change, or deprecation occurring for each release will be documented in [`CHANGELOG.md`](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/CHANGELOG.md).

-Careful version specification is encouraged (e.g. [version pinning](https://www.easypost.com/dependency-pinning-guide)).
+- To avoid dependency issues, exact version specification is encouraged if no upcoming updates are needed (e.g. [version pinning](https://www.easypost.com/dependency-pinning-guide)).

 <!-- ---------------------------------------------------------------------- -->